 As many as 28-32 million Americans have nerve pain in the lower extremities (feet and ankles).
 Sadly, we cannot help all of them here at Fixing Feet Institute.
 If you live in the greater Phoenix community and are one of those tens of millions affected individuals, however, you might want to come see us at our Surprise, AZ office.

-Do you have numbness, burning, tingling, shooting, cramping or tightness in your foot or leg?
-You may be suffering from a nerve problem.
-Dr. Peyman Elison specializes in diagnosing and treating nerve problems and he is currently the President of the Association of Extremity Nerve Surgeons.
-Twice a year, he teaches other doctors and surgeons across the country and the world, how to properly evaluate and treat nerve problems in the feet and legs, as well as how they can help their patients.
+Dr. Peyman Elison actually specializes in diagnosing and treating nerve problems.
+On top of that, he is currently President of the Association of Extremity Nerve Surgeons.
+And twice a year Dr. Elison teaches other doctors and surgeons across the country (and around the world) how to properly evaluate and treat nerve problems in the feet and legs, as well as how they can better help their patients find relief.

 - Peripheral Neuropathy.
 Peripheral neuropathy is not just nerve pain; it is an actual disease.
 There are a variety of causes, but diabetes is a very common trigger.
-Peripheral neuropathy refers to the conditions that result when nerves that connect to the brain and spinal cord are damaged.
+Peripheral neuropathy refers to the conditions that result when nerves that connect to the brain and spinal cord—your peripheral nerves—are damaged.
 This damage interrupts communication between the brain and other parts of the body, which leads to the strange or painful feelings in your feet.

 Diagnosing Nerve Problems at Fixing Feet Institute

 If you suspect that you have a nerve problem in your feet or legs, please contact our office for an appointment with Dr. Elison.